-2014 was a year of substantial progress and achievements for your Company.
-During the year, we continued our efforts to establish MDxHealth as the leader in epigenetic-based molecular diagnostics within the urology community.
-As healthcare systems move increasingly toward outcome-based accountable care, our epigenetic diagnostic tests are well positioned to make clinically meaningful impacts on the goals of better patient outcomes and improved healthcare economics.
-Our lead product, ConfirmMDx® for Prostate Cancer, directly contributes to these goals by giving urologists important additional information about their patients' biopsy results, reducing unnecessary invasive procedures and thereby reducing healthcare costs.
-Although still very much a new diagnostic modality and product, commercial adoption of ConfirmMDx in 2014 demonstrates that our strategy and marketing programs are gaining traction.
-Throughout the year we made significant progress in further establishing the ConfirmMDx brand, achieving test volume growth, and gaining reimbursement for our lead test.
+As healthcare systems move increasingly toward outcome-based, accountable care, our molecular diagnostic tests are well positioned to make clinically meaningful impacts on better patient outcomes and simultaneously improved healthcare economics.
+For example, ConfirmMDx for Prostate Cancer directly contributes to these goals by giving urologists important additional information about their patients' biopsy results, reducing unnecessary invasive procedures and thereby reducing healthcare costs.
+Although still early in its growth phase, commercial adoption of ConfirmMDx in 2015 demonstrates that our commercialization strategy and marketing programs are effective in convincing urologists to use this important new test.
+Additionally, we made significant progress in further establishing the ConfirmMDx brand, achieving test volume growth, and gaining further reimbursement for the product.